 “The girls’ minds were perplexed by no conflicts, troubled by no philosophical queries, beset by no remote ambitions.”
 (Mead, 1928)

-Contradicting Mead, Derek Freeman collected information from older people who considered themselves guardians of tradition, and these elders led Freeman to believe the Samoans had a rigid culture with lots of rules (Freeman, 1983).
+Contradicting Mead, Derek Freeman collected information from older people who considered themselves guardians of tradition, and these elders led Freeman to believe that the Samoans had a rigid culture with numerous rules (Freeman, 1983).
 After Margaret Mead had died, a lady named Fa’apua’a Fa’amu claimed to be one of the girls Mead used, and in the video “Margaret Mead and Samoa” (1988), Fa’apua’a Fa’amu said the girls misled Mead.
 I do not think the girl lied to Mead since our opinions of ourselves tend to change when we get older.
 The person said what seemed true to a kid and later said what seemed true to an older person.
 Mead made the mistake of assuming the Samoans were different from our culture.
 You can get similar stories from young girls in any culture.
 In society, each person is part of more than one process; people feel more than one way, and anything an individual says only tells part of the story.
 People also exaggerate when telling stories.

 Information about some cultures was lost because the people realized they had to keep secrets.
 Conquerors will kill people for following harmless traditions.
-For example, the Spanish Conquistadors used dogs to kill men who dressed feminine.
+For example, the Spanish Conquistadors used dogs to kill men who dressed femininely.

 “Vasco discovered that the village of Quarequa was stained by the foulest vice.
 The king’s brother and a number of other courtiers were dressed as women, and according to the accounts of the neighbours shared the same passion.
 Vasco ordered forty of them to be torn to pieces by dogs.”
 (D’Anghera, 1530)

 I visited different cultures with a wide variety of opinions; both religious and atheists live in the same town; conservatives and liberals live in the same neighborhood; philosophers and dimwits are found in the same family, so why assume Foragers were any different?
 Perhaps foragers were everyday people with traditions similar to anyone else.
-When a group portrays their ancestors, such as how the Inuktitut shows them in the movie “The Fast Runner” (2001), we see people behaving similarly to people in other cultures.
+When a group portrays their ancestors, such as how the Inuktitut show them in the movie “The Fast Runner” (2001), we see people behaving similarly to people in other cultures.
 Cultural differences are minor compared to similarities.

 Section 5: The Messiah